hypnoticjs/hypnotic/README.md

-# hypnotic
+# Hypnotic

-A Universal JavaScript Node+React+Redux framework that eliminates analysis paralysis &amp; boilerplate.
+A great mystery.
+Oooh!